Whooping cough (pertussis)

 What should ill people and parents of sick children focus on?

 To prevent a lack of fluid due to vomiting, patients with whooping cough should drink a lot.
 Liquid or mushy foods can replace normal and mostly heavier fare during the illness.
+If there are severe coughing fits followed by vomiting, eating smaller, more frequent meals is recommended.

 While physical exertion can make coughing fits more likely and should be avoided, walks in the fresh air occasionally have a soothing effect.

 Important: Whooping cough is a disease that must be reported.
 Community facilities like kindergartens or schools can be attended again five days after the start of an antibiotic therapy at the earliest.
-Without therapy, a child should not return to kindergarten or school any earlier than three weeks after the illness started.
+Without treatment, a child should not return to kindergarten or school any earlier than three weeks after the illness started.

 Reviewed by the German Society for Pediatric Infectiology (Deutsche Gesellschaft für Pädiatrische Infektiologie e.V.).